Geeksltd/GCop/Rules/GCop518.md

 ## Rule description

-The `MaxOrDefault()` and `MinOrDefault()` methods, get the maximum or minimum value of a specified expression in the Collection.
+The `MaxOrDefault()` and `MinOrDefault()` methods, get the maximum or minimum value of a specified expression in the collection.
 If the collection is empty, then the default value of the expression will be returned.
 The `MinOrNull()` and `MaxOrNull()` methods do the same, but they return `null`, when there is no item in the collection.
 These methods are useful when the default value of your type is meaningless or inappropriate.
 ## Example1

 ```csharp